njaglobal/SportsOS/docs/architecture/architecture-rules.md

 ## R24.
 Infrastructure may later be replaced without rewriting core business logic.

-Ports are owned by the application/domain layer.
+Ports are owned by the application layer [C].
 Adapters implement them.
 Swapping Supabase for another Postgres provider, or Stripe for another processor, requires only a new adapter.
-See `dependency-rules.md`.
+See `dependency-rules.md`, ADR-016.

+## R25.
+[C] Domain must not depend on native/browser/infrastructure ports.

+The domain layer contains business model and invariants only.
+It must NOT import from `@ports` or any infrastructure/native capability.
+Application owns orchestration and required external capability contracts.
+Repository, EventBus, Clock, and IdGenerator are application-owned ports.
+See `dependency-rules.md`, ADR-016.

+## R26.
+[C] Cross-context interaction is not limited to EventBus.

+Bounded-context domain internals must not directly depend on another context's repositories or domain internals.
+Cross-context interaction may use: published application contracts, synchronous query/service ports, domain/integration events, and immutable shared identifiers.
+Synchronous vs asynchronous is chosen per consistency requirement.
+See `dependency-rules.md`, ADR-017.

 ## Enforcement

 - **TypeScript path aliases** keep layers navigable (`@domain`, `@app`, `@ports`, `@adapters`, `@shared`).
 - **ESLint `import/no-cycle`** prevents circular dependencies.
-- **Code review** must reject any `@domain` or `@app` import of `@adapters` or any platform SDK.
+- **Code review** must reject any `@domain` import of `@ports` or `@adapters` or any platform SDK [C], and any `@app` import of `@adapters`.
-- A future `eslint-plugin-boundaries` or `dependency-cruiser` rule set may automate layer enforcement; see ADR backlog.
+- **Sprint 1 machine-enforced boundaries** [C]: `dependency-cruiser` or `eslint-plugin-boundaries` rules to automate layer and context isolation.
+  See `docs/architecture/enforcement.md` (to be created in Sprint 1) and ADR-018.